shubham-indalkar/not-another-skype-parser/README.md

 ## Setup Instructions

-1. [Request an export](https://secure.skype.com/en/data-export) of your Skype conversations
+1. [Request an export](https://secure.skype.com/en/data-export) of your Skype conversations.
-2. Download your Skype export when it becomes available
+2. Download your Skype export when it becomes available.
-3. Extract the downloaded TAR file using [7-zip](https://www.7-zip.org/download.html) or your preferred extraction tool
+3. Extract the downloaded TAR file using [7-zip](https://www.7-zip.org/download.html) or your preferred extraction tool.
-4. Download the [source code zip](https://github.com/shubham-indalkar/not-another-skype-parser/archive/refs/heads/main.zip) and extract it to the same folder as your Skype export
+4. Download the [source code zip](https://github.com/shubham-indalkar/not-another-skype-parser/archive/refs/heads/main.zip) and extract it to the same folder as your Skype export.

    For media to display correctly, your folder should look like this:
    ```